Ragmthy/Xintra_Airbuzzed_Walkthrough/Airbuzzed Lab Walkthrough - Final.md

 From the internet, any external user from a trusted IP will be able to reach the public domain "elk.airbuzz.space" via the HTTP protocol (Port 443/TCP).  *Because, next to the Internet logo; there's a statement about "Only trusted IPs will be allowed for inbound traffic".

 Food for thought: the domain itself has 'elk' in its title.
-What that might mean is that the narrowed subsection of inbound traffic from trusted IPs </br>
+What that might mean is that the narrowed subsection of inbound traffic from trusted IPs: </br>
 i. can reach the "elk.airbuzz.space" domain on HTTP </br>
 ii. get access into ABZ-ELK-01 due to 1-to-1 mapping of its virtual Public IP to its private IP. </br>